 Notes

-- I also drizzle the top w/2 T melted butter and cover lightly with foil about 10 minutes or so into the baking.
+- Cover the pan lightly with foil about 10 minutes or so into the baking to avoid burning on top.

-- If made earlier in the day, bake a little longer until bubbling in the center.
+- If made and refrigerated, bake a little longer until bubbling in the center.

 What are your thoughts on making this 1 day ahead of when you’ll be serving it….
 Pros/Cons?
 I’m worried about pasta being too soft maybe????